jmcnally17/CV/README.md

 __Communication and Presenting__

 Presented the EdUp project along with my team on our demo day.
 With an audience watching in Zoom, including potential employers and Makers coaches, I explained the teams ways of working as well as the noticeboard and QR code features of our app during the demo video.
+Click [here](https://www.youtube.com/watch?v=MnX0ePaLG-I) to see the demo.

 ## Work Experience